CombustionToolbox/combustion_toolbox_website/docs/source/tutorials/4_rockets.md

 - Ideal gas equation of state.
 - Continuity of temperature and velocity between gaseous and condensed species.

 Thermochemical states are handled through the [CT-EQUIL module](./1_chemical_equilibrium.md).
-The formulation follows the methodology originally developed in NASA's CEA code {cite:p}`gordon1994`.
+The formulation follows the methodology originally developed in NASA's CEA code {cite:p}`gordon1994`, while the implementation and validation of `CT-ROCKET` within Combustion Toolbox are discussed in {cite:p}`cuadra2026a`.

 Two limiting cases are supported through {mat:class}`~src.+combustiontoolbox.+rocket.@RocketSolver.RocketSolver`: